abdimoha-dev/covid-19-vaccination/README.md

 # Project Description
 A python/Django COVID-19 vaccination registry project to efficiently manage people vaccinated againts covid-19.
 The system was developed using python3 and django 3.17.
-All CRUD operations i.e - Create a person, Read all vaccinated persons, Update a vaccinated person's details, Delete a vaccinated person and Search for a vaccinated person using multiple parameters has been implemented
+All CRUD operations i.e - Create a person, Read all vaccinated persons, Update a vaccinated person's details, Delete a vaccinated person and Search for a vaccinated person using multiple parameters has been implemented.

 ## Installation $ setup
 - Run: git clone https://github.com/abdimoha-dev/covid-19-vaccination.git